Rodenstock GmbH: Recognitions and design awards

-Randolf Rodenstock joined the company in 1976 and initially managed the company together with his father following his study of physics at Munich University and a subsequent MBA at the INSEAD management school in Fontainebleau, France.
-He took over general responsibility for the company in 1990 and focused the company on the demands of increasing industrial globalization.

 Trivia

 At the turn of the last century, Jose Rodenstock served as court optician of the German Emperor.
 During WWI, Rodenstock produced the Robra gas mask glasses for the German army.
-Starting in the 1950s, in addition to product information, the company also used advertising to cultivate its image: Rodenstock was the first in the business to hire internationally renowned stars such as Brigitte Bardot, Carl Möhner, Curd Jürgens, Gina Lollobrigida, Hildegard Knef, Senta Berger, Toni Sailer or Roy Black as testimonials.
+Starting in the 1950s, in addition to product information, the company also used advertising to cultivate its image: Rodenstock was the first in the business to hire internationally renowned stars such as Brigitte Bardot, Carl Möhner, Curd Jürgens, Gina Lollobrigida, or Roy Black as testimonials.

-In the 1990s, Rodenstock was the first company to introduce the guarantee promise for ophthalmic lenses.